Clubs and Organizations in District 126

 Meets: Fall - 10-12 times after school

-Open to all students wishing to be involved in service oriented activities.
+Description: Open to all students wishing to be involved in service oriented activities.
 Key Club works with the Zion Kiwanis Club on projects designed to promote a better school, community and country.
-This includes two Blood Drives; one in Fall and one in Spring.
+This includes two Blood Drives; one in October and one in March.
 They also hold fundraisers, walk in the Labor Day Parade, Peanut Days, distribute turkey baskets at Thanksgiving, gift wrapping at Christmas, Pancake Breakfast in March and many other service projects within our community.

 Meets: Executive Board meets the 1st & 3rd Tuesday of each month in Room 120 at 7:15AM.
 General Membership meets the 2nd and 4th Tuesday of each month in room 120 at 2:45PM.

 Description: Mosaics is the official literary publication of ZBTHS; it has been in print since at least 1964.
 Students who participate in Mosaics have a strong interest in writing, art, photography, and graphic design.
 As such, they work throughout the year to compile, edit, and publish the finest novel excerpts, poems, plays, short stories, personal essays, art, and photography submitted by students, faculty, and alumni.
 The year ends with the printing, promotion, and sale of the publication.

 Meets: 1st Monday and 3rd Tuesday of each month in room 107.